robinfoe/foodie/README.md

 ## Tech stack

 Foodie consist of
-- Writtern in java 11
+- SDK Java 11
-- Springboot as main bootstrap point
+- Springboot as main bootstrap
 - Maven as building tools
 - Postgres and Kafka as persistance  layer